petros-d/docs/docs/install-aws.md

 If you want to continue with the second option, you'll additionally need:

 - Subnet CIDRs (RFC 1918 IP Space).
 Make sure that these CIDRs do not overlap with existing CIDRs in use by your organization.
-The default CIDR block value is `172.20.0.0/19`.
+The default CIDR range is `172.20.0.0/19`.
 - VPC Name / ID for peering with Astronomer (accessible through the [AWS VPC console](https://console.aws.amazon.com/vpc/)).
 - The IP addresses of your DNS servers.